-It is not usually possible to visit a property prior to completion of its purchase.
+It is not usually possible to visit a property prior to completion of its purchase although if you are moving into an existing diocese property we may be able to view with you.
 Your Training Incumbent will be kept fully informed of progress during the acquisition process and you should feel able to be in touch with him or her if you have any concerns during this stage.
 As soon as the purchase has been completed you will be invited to visit.